yugabyte/yugabyte-db/docs/content/latest/reference/drivers/java/postgres-jdbc-reference.md

 ### Connect to YugabyteDB Database

-Java Apps can connect to and query the YugabyteDB database using the `java.sql.DriverManager` class.
-All the JDBC interfaces required for working with YugabyteDB database will be part of `java.sql.*` package.
+Java applications can connect to and query the YugabyteDB database using the `java.sql.DriverManager` class.
+The `java.sql.*` package includes all the JDBC interfaces required for working with YugabyteDB.

-Use the `DriverManager.getConnection` method for getting connection object for the YugabyteDB Database which can be used for performing DDLs and DMLs against the database.
+Use the `DriverManager.getConnection` method to create a connection object to perform DDLs and DMLs against the database.

 JDBC Connection String